ybly/blog/src/projects/yinboly-portfolio.md

 ## 🎓 Learning Gatsby

-Full documentation for Gatsby lives on the [gatsbyjs.com](https://www.gatsbyjs.com/).
+Full documentation for Gatsby can be found on [gatsbyjs.com](https://www.gatsbyjs.com/).

 **To dive straight into code samples, head to the [documentation](https://www.gatsbyjs.com/docs/).** In particular, check out the _Guides_, _API Reference_, and _Advanced Tutorials_ sections in the sidebar.